nadar/quill-delta-parser/README.md

 ## Installation

-The package is only available through composer:
+The package is available only through Composer:

 ```sh
 composer require nadar/quill-delta-parser